When I speak to people these days, nine times out of 10 the same issue inevitably comes up: how can I put healthier food on the table for my family?

 Getting off the sweet train is not easy, but necessary for our long-term health.
 Refined, processed sugar is not our friend—we need to drop him pronto.
 Check out this great post about how to deal with sugar cravings for more info.

 Those are some tips to get you started on the real food track.
 I’m not going to lie to you, this will take work if you’re not used to it.
-It can be easy to throw up your hands in the air and grab the box of hamburger helper instead.
-But you won’t be doing your health any justice.
+It can be easy to throw up your hands in the air and grab take out instead.

 Stay out of the middle aisle in the store and reacquaint yourself with those fruits and veggies.
 Coming up, I’ll have a post about how easy it is to add greens to your meals so stay tuned for that.